tosca-har/pngscene/README.md

 ```
 save and check the mouse click and panel change now works on torus and not the jars.

-in the getIntersections function change
+IF you have implemented VR viewing, in the getIntersections function change
 ```
 return raycaster.intersectObjects( jars.children, false );
 ```